truecoders1910-nc/displayinfo-DeanBoilek/README.md

 ## Steps:
 1. Clone the repository from GitHub to your local machine.
-2. Once you have a copy of the repository on your machine, begin working on the assignment.
+2. Once you have a copy of the repository on your machine, create a branch and begin working on the assignment.

 ## Assignment:
   1. Start by asking the user to give you their first name.